How Cheryon gained new confidence

 Cheryon went along to the recruitment event in June.
 A couple of days later she received a phone call offering her a job at West Midlands Safari Park in the catering department.
 Cheryon was thrilled and immediately accepted the job!

 She said: I can’t thank BBO enough for supporting me.
-Losing my job after 20 years was quite scary.
+Loosing my job after 20 years was quite scary.
 If it wasn’t for the support from BBO in helping me gain my confidence to look for other jobs, I wouldn’t be where I am now.
 I’m really looking forward to starting my new job at the Safari park”.

 Our Building Better Opportunities programme is funded by the European Social Fund (ESF) and the National Lottery Community Fund designed to tackle poverty and promote social inclusion throughout Worcestershire.